 Phone: (308) 865-7492

-The University Sexual Assault Response Team (SART) is a community coordinated response to sexual assaults which include a sexual assault nurse examiner (SANE), a sexual assault investigator and trained health care providers.
+Sexual Assault Response Team (SART) is a community coordinated response to sexual assaults which include a sexual assault nurse examiner (SANE), a sexual assault investigator and trained mental and physical health care providers.
 The SART team can be activated by the majority of the listed agencies.

 The Women’s Center is staffed by a licensed mental health practitioner, two personal counseling graduate assistants, and a work study.
 All are trained to respond to victims of sexual assault using strict confidential guidelines.

 Phone: (308) 865-8279

 (308) 865-8248 (Available 24 hours a day)